Georgetown-IR-Lab/QuickUMLS/README.md

-**We recommend to download the latest tested version form the [release section](https://github.com/Georgetown-IR-Lab/QuickUMLS/releases)**.
+**We recommend to download the latest tested version from the [releases section](https://github.com/Georgetown-IR-Lab/QuickUMLS/releases)**.

 # QuickUMLS